-TraumaRequired, 1 month
+Required, 1 month

-Kyle Dillon, PharmD, BCCCP Rebecca Rich, PharmD, BCPS, BCCCP, FCCM Michael Semanco, PharmD, BCPS, BCCCP The trauma experience is designed to focus on the management of critically ill trauma patients.
+Kyle Dillon, PharmD, BCCCP Rebecca Rich, PharmD, BCCCP, FCCM Michael Semanco, PharmD, BCPS, BCCCP The trauma experience is designed to focus on the management of critically ill trauma patients.
 The resident will assimilate into the multidisciplinary team, participate in daily rounds, and will take trauma call approximately three nights per week until 0200.
 The rotation is built around a "door to door" experience, to emphasize the importance of transitions of care in the trauma population.
-Patient care and assigned topics include: hemorrhagic shock / blood components, drug abuse / withdrawal, ETOH withdrawal, traumatic brain injury, SAH/SDH/ICH, hyponatremia, neuromuscular blockers, and pain, agitation, and delirium.
+Patient care and assigned topics include: coagulopathy of trauma, ETOH withdrawal, massive transfusion, neuromuscular blockade, spinal cord injury, and traumatic brain injury.